nuuuwan/news_lk3_data/README.md

 ### The story behind the abolition of the pensions of the Central Bank of Sri Lanka

 *2024-10-09 08:05:04* · [`bbccomsinhala`](https://www.bbc.com/sinhala/articles/c1k7gz01l40o) · `si`

+Central Bank of Sri Lanka abolishes pensions for its governors and employees.
+Decision made by governing body, not sudden.
+Current governor exempt but other staff affected.
+Pensions reinstated in 2015 after initial 1998 abolition.

+🟩

 The story behind the abolition of the pensions of the Central Bank of Sri Lanka